In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 Now, all these people are going to try to do opinion.

-I would venture to say that most of their subscriber losses are coming from people who are conservative or simply sick and tired and being insulted every day.
+I would venture to say that most of their subscriber losses are coming from people who are conservative or simply sick and tired and being insulted every day with the same old narrative.

-With a same old narrow, I mean we got what, four years of an Iraq war, and the story every day is the same.
+I mean, we got what, four years of an Iraq war, and the story every day is the same.

 A well-known, at least in the business, broadcast genius is now running the Tribune newspaper.

-Do you know how this has to grate on him?
+Do you know how this has to grate on them?

 People don't want that.

-Considered a huge insult, and until you again that you don't know enough about their business to comment on it for circling the closing loop that you people and all of us are just idiots.
+So, this is and then when you accuse these people of bias, they have a cow considered a huge insult, and then tell you again that you don't know enough about their business to comment on it for circling the closing the loop that you people and all of us are just idiots.

 Is that about right, Brian?

-If I don't follow basketball that closely, but uh probably it was it was he was riffering games that he had bet on, and he was finagling calls and so forth to facilitate the outcome he chose.
+Don't follow basketball that closely, but probably it was it was he was refereeing games that he had bet on and he was finagling calls and so forth to facilitate the outcome he chose.

 There might be another ref involved.

-The commission, David Stern said aren't any refs involved before this latest news hit.
+The commission, David Starn, said there aren't any refs involved before this latest news hit.

 But it's not the point.